LDevs-Team/.github/profile/README.md

 🍕 We made DiSH

-🎆 We made the WallpaperChanger (OSS in the future)
+🎆 We made the WallpaperChanger

 💻 We do data analisys